Music, dance, visual art, poetry. The arts inspire us, teach us — Rejuvenate and heal us.

 Cox believes that the arts and sciences share a common goal: to understand the world from a different perspective.
 “Asking questions, seeking deeper meaning, finding the truth — it’s an inherently creative process,” he says.

-AND FOCUS
+PROCESS AND FOCUS

 Before embarking on studies at the University of Toronto, Kaitlin Laverty considered a career in fashion or science illustration.
 Now a PhD candidate studying molecular genetics in the labs of Professors Tim Hughes and Quaid Morris, Laverty studies the design and implementation of computational methods to discover comprehensive binding specificity models for RNA-binding proteins.